What are the ethical ramifications of using GenAI?

 Answer

 There are several ethical concerns about GenAI.
 Sweetman (2023) has created a visualization of “Some Harm Considerations of Large Language Models (LLMs).”
-These include biased data, carbon footprint, copyright and privacy concerns, exploitative labour, and inequity or access barriers.
+These include biased data, resource intensiveness (carbon footprint and water usage), copyright and privacy concerns, exploitative labour, and inequity or access barriers.

 Reference